-The installment plan allows the student to pay half of his or her tuition and fees by the first Friday of the term, and defer the balance until the sixth Friday of the term.
-To qualify for the installment plan, the student must meet all of the following requirements: provide his or her valid social security number, have a satisfactory payment history, and have a zero account balance.
+The installment plan allows the student to pay their tuition and fees in up to three payments.
+To qualify for the installment plan, the student must meet all of the following requirements: provide their valid social security number, have a satisfactory payment history, and have a zero account balance.
+Contact the Business Office at (541) 506-6057 for more information.